ronbSpino/TextFit/README.md

 ## Usage TextfitManager

-Import and use the `TextfitManager` component in your Vue components:
+In your template, use the `TextfitManager` component.
+You can register it in `App.vue` and use it globally.

 ```javascript
 import { TextfitManager } from "textfit-spino";